AM-ina99/ETL_olist/README.md

 # Olist E-commerce Dataset: ETL Pipeline & Power BI Dashboard

-This project demonstrates a complete ETL pipeline for the Olist dataset, integrating FastAPI, pandas, SQLAlchemy, and Power BI.
+This project demonstrates a complete ETL pipeline for the Olist dataset, integrating FastAPI, pandas, SQLAlchemy, Microsoft SQL server and Power BI.
 The aim is to clean, transform, and load e-commerce data into a SQL Server database, and visualize key business insights with interactive dashboards.

 ---